salesforce/lwc-rfcs/text/0000-module-resolution.md

 ### Node.js resolution

 If you ever used Node, you know that in order to import a module you need to use the `require()` method, and if you want to export something to some other module or file you must use `module.exports`.
 That is known as [CommonJS format](https://en.wikipedia.org/wiki/CommonJS).
-Now if you want to import a 3rd party package how does that works?
-Well Node decided to implement its own resolution by looking at the content of a the node_modules folder based on some dependencies defined on `package.json`.
+Now if you want to import a 3rd party package how does that work?
+Well, Node decided to implement its own resolution by looking at the content of a the node_modules folder based on some dependencies defined on `package.json`.
 You can look at the full algorithm [here](https://nodejs.org/docs/latest/api/modules.html#modules_all_together).

 All of this being said after years of very hard work, Node is finnaly addopting ES6 modules (which we will see in the next section) since LTS v12 and they are hoping to [fully transition to it soon](https://twitter.com/MylesBorins/status/1189618753065144322)